15 Best Things to Do in Kotor, MontenegroMontenegro

 How Long to Spend in Kotor

-It’s very common to visit Kotor as a day trip, either from Dubrovnik or as part of a cruise, but if you can swing the extra time, definitely consider staying longer!
+It’s very common to visit Kotor as a day trip, either from Dubrovnik or as part of a cruise, but if you can swing the extra time (like during an epic Montenegro road trip, perhaps?), definitely consider staying longer!

 Kotor is an incredibly peaceful, relaxing place when the crowds dissipate, but if you only get the chance to see the city on a day trip, you likely won’t get to experience that side of the city (which isn’t to say that a day trip isn’t worth taking–you can cover the climb to San Giovanni’s Fortress plus the Old Town in one well-planned day).